ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This particular verifier knows enough about the TEE attester to be able to pass claims like debug status directly through to the relying party.
 The verifier also knows the reference values for the measured software components and is able to check them.
-It informs the relying party that they were correct in the swresults claim.
+It informs the relying party that they were correct in the "measres" claim.
 "Trustus Verifications" is the name of the services that verifies the software component measurements.

 ~~~~